Grants & Incentives

 The purpose of the Retail Conversion Grant Program is to reimburse retail storefront businesses for converting and upgrading previously non-retail properties in the Longmont Downtown Development Authority (LDDA) District to encourage additional retail development.
 Destination retail, craft, and culinary space businesses generating significant foot traffic that are consistent with the LDDA Master Plan of Development and the Advance Longmont Strategic Plan are required.

-The program will provide a grant up to 25% of eligible project costs (not to exceed $22,500), from the LDDA and the Longmont Economic Development Partnership (LEDP) combined for qualifying improvements to qualified applicants.
-Grants are subject to LDDA and LEDP approval prior to project commencement.
+The program will provide a grant up to 25% of eligible project costs (not to exceed $22,500), from the LDDA and City of Longmont Economic Development combined for qualifying improvements to qualified applicants.
+This grant is subject to LDDA and City approval prior to project commencement.
 If the project work is completed prior to grant approval, the grant application is forefeited and ineligible for funding.
-This grant is a reimbursement with funds disbursed after the project has been completed, paid, inspected, and retail sales tax collection has begun.
+This grant is a reimbursement with funds disbursed after the project has been completed, paid, and inspected.

 The Tax Increment Financing (TIF) Investment Program helps facilitate larger scale catalyst redevelopment projects in the downtown area through the use of tax increment investments.
 Applications are evaluated by the LDDA Board using an evaluation scoring system.
 Funding of eligible improvements will be based on a project’s score and available funds.
 Funding is available to property and business owners through this program for eligible building façade and public improvements.
 Interested applicants should email the LDDA Executive Director, Kimberlee McKee, for more information.